Tea George Orwell

 One should pour tea into the cup first.
 This is one of the most controversial points of all.
 Indeed in every family in Britain, there are probably two schools of thought on the subject.
 The milk-first school can bring forward some fairly strong arguments, but I maintain that my own argument is unanswerable.
 This is that, by putting the tea in first and stirring as one pours, one can exactly regulate the amount of milk, whereas one is liable to put in too much milk if one does it the other way round.

 Unless one is drinking in the Russian style, tea should be drunk without sugar.
 I know very well that I am in a minority here.
-But still, how can you call yourself a true tea-lover if you destroy the flavor of your tea by putting sugar in it?
+But still, how can you call yourself a true tea-lover if you destroy the flavor of your cup of tea by putting sugar in it?
 It would be equally reasonable to put in pepper or salt.
 Tea is meant to be bitter, just as beer is meant to be bitter.

 If you sweeten your tea, you are no longer tasting the tea, you are merely tasting the sugar.
 You could make a very similar drink by dissolving sugar in plain hot water.
 Some people would answer that they don’t like tea in itself.
 They only drink tea in order to be warmed and stimulated, and they need sugar to take the taste away.
 To those misguided people, I would say, try drinking tea without sugar for, say, a fortnight.
-It is very unlikely that you will ever want to ruin your tea by sweetening it again.
+It is very unlikely that you will ever want to ruin your cup of tea by sweetening it again.

 (The Collected Essays, Journalism and Letters of Tea George Orwell)